The Ultimate Italy Packing List for Fall

 You won’t get very far on your trip to Italy if you forget your passport.
 So this is your friendly reminder: pack your passport!
 There’s no getting through security without a passport, which means no trip to Italy, which means lots of sadness.
 So pack your passport and watch your joy grow in Italy!

 Fraud and electronic theft are sadly everywhere these days.
 Be extra careful and pack some RFID Passport and Credit Card covers.
 They hardly take up any space or weight, they are tear resistant, and they provide an extra barrier against identity theft and fraud.

 Having a small bag that you can easily carry around with you will come in handy.
 It’s very easy to spend all day out and about exploring while in Italy, so pack a day bag.
-This is an oldie below, but my new favorite is this compact, lightweight backpack!
+My new favorite is this lightweight backpack that is still big enough to fit my laptop or camera in.
 This comes in handy for putting away that jacket you’re packing as well as all the cool souvenirs you’ll find throughout your travels.

 Don’t forget the non-clothing items as well; you don’t want to be traveling without these essentials.
-We hope you’re prepared for your vacation now, and you know exactly what to bring to Italy if you’re visiting in October!
+We hope you’re prepared for your vacation now, and you know exactly what to bring to Italy if you’re visiting in the fall!
 Download and print the FREE Italy Packing List for Fall below.